VladNovice/VladNovice/README.md

     Age: 15

-    I'm interested in: business startups in IT, cyber-security
+    I'm interested in: business startups in IT, AI | ML

     OS: kali linux, windows 11